Bravig Imbs: Biography

-He wrote novels, poems and a memoir, and played the harpsichord.James R. Mellow, Charmed Circle: Gertrude Stein and Company, Henry Holt and Co., 2003, p.
-323 He translated some poems by Georges Hugnet.
+He wrote novels, poems and a memoir, and played the harpsichord.
+He translated some poems by Georges Hugnet.
 He also co-wrote books with Bernard Fay and André Breton.
 He chronicled his life in Paris in the 1920s in his Confessions of Another Young Man, published in 1936.

 In 1944, he worked as a radio announcer, under the pseudonym of 'Monsieur Bobby'.
 He worked for the US State Department as a radio announcer for the O.I.C. in France after the war.
 He died there in a jeep accident travelling on official business near Livron-sur-Drome, on May 29, 1946, and was interred in a US military cemetery in Draguignan, France.